[ Skip Main Nav ]

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Advisor.

-The College of Humanities curricula are developed to reflect industry standards as they apply to academic and workforce requirements.
-The coursework in our BS in Communications is updated regularly to keep the course content relevant and aligned with today’s world.
+The College of Humanities and Sciences curricula are developed to reflect industry standards, as they apply to academic and workforce requirements.